danjac/radiofeed-app/README.md

 ansible-galaxy role install dokku_bot.ansible_dokku
 ```

-First, copy `ansible-example` to `ansible`, and edit the files as needed, in particular `ansible/vars/secrets.yaml` and `ansible/vars/users.yaml`.
-You should encrypt these two files with [ansible-vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html):
+First, copy `ansible-example` to `ansible`, and edit the files as needed, in particular the vars files under `ansible/vars`.
+You should encrypt any sensitive files with [ansible-vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html):

 ```bash
 ansible-vault encrypt vars.yaml